Poland and the European Union

 Poland has been a member state of the European Union since 1 May 2004, with the Treaty of Accession 2003 signed on 16 April 2003 in Athens as the legal basis for Poland's accession to the EU.
-The actual process of integrating Poland into the EU began with Poland's application for membership in Athens on 8 April 1994, and then the confirmation of the application by all member states in Essen from 9–10 December 1994.
+The actual process of integrating Poland into the EU began with Poland's application for membership in Athens on 5 April 1994, and then the confirmation of the application by all member states in Essen from 9–10 December 1994.
 Poland's integration into the European Union is a dynamic and continuously ongoing process.

+Poland has held the rotating presidency of the Council of the European Union twice, in 2011 and 2025.